Nachmanides: In Jerusalem

 Although surrounded by friends and pupils, Nachmanides keenly felt the pangs of exile.
 "I left my family, I forsook my house.
 There, with my sons and daughters, the sweet, dear children I brought up at my knees, I left also my soul.
 My heart and my eyes will dwell with them forever."
 During his three-year stay in the Holy Land, Nachmanides maintained a correspondence with his native land, by means of which he endeavored to bring about a closer connection between Judea and Spain.
 Shortly after his arrival in Jerusalem, he addressed a letter to his son Nahman, in which he described the desolation of the Holy City, where there were at that time only two Jewish inhabitants—brothers, dyers by trade.
 In a later letter from Acre he counsels his son to cultivate humility, which he considers to be the first of virtues.
 In another, addressed to his second son, who occupied an official position at the Castilian court, Nachmanides recommends the recitation of the daily prayers and warns above all against immorality.

 Death and burial

 Nachmanides died in the Holy Land after having passed the age of seventy or seventy-six.
 Different traditions suggest that he was buried in Haifa, Acre, Hebron, or in the Cave of the Ramban in Jerusalem.

 Works

-Nachmanides, as above, was a leading Torah scholar of the Middle Ages, authoring major commentaries on Torah and the Talmud.
-Further, as a posek, he wrote stand-alone works on Halachic topics, as well as works on mysticism, science and philosophy.
+Nachmanides, as outlined, authored major commentaries on Torah and the Talmud, confirming him as a leading Torah scholar of the Middle Ages.
+Further, as a posek, he wrote stand-alone works on Halachic topics.
+He also authored important monographs on mysticism and philosophy, as well as science.